 One of the key strategic imperatives defined in this process was to Reposition Parnell, develop a new Brand Identity and roll out communications to build the new image of a differentiated, diversified and reinvigorated destination.

-Several Parnell agencies were approached with the project and Parnell based Ogilvy & Mather were commissioned.
+Several Parnell agencies were approached in 2016 with the project and Parnell based Ogilvy & Mather were commissioned.

 The initial exploration began with an assessment of the competitive environment and what could be a distinctive ‘essence’ that Parnell could own.
 A number of strong contenders came through this intensive process, but one stood out amongst all the rest.
 It made the most of Parnell’s mix of history and modern living, as well as our wide open (park and shore) spaces and attractiveness as a business hub within easy reach of the CBD.
 It appealed to both our commercial and residential population – those who want Parnell to succeed in a business sense – and to those who live and seek a relaxed and ‘unpressured’ experience where “you can be you”.
 The clincher was that the chosen direction made us excited, not only for the Parnell of today, but for what lies round the corner.